srkobakian/sugarbag/README.md

 ### Hexagon grid

-To tesselate correctly, all the hexagons must be evenly spaced.
+To tessellate correctly, all the hexagons must be evenly spaced.
 This function creates a grid of possible locations for the polygons.

 ``` r